Teams Rematch 2010 C-USA Championship Game

 Football drops season opener at Baylor

-Since coming to the Hilltop, Morrison and Jones' offense has rewritten the SMU record book.
-In their six years on the Hilltop, SMU teams have set 13 of the 14 school's all-time offensive team records.
+Since coming to the Hilltop, the SMU offensehas rewritten the SMU record book.
+In their six years on the Hilltop, SMU teams have set 13 of the school's 14 all-time offensive team records.
 His SMU QBs have also performed at the highest level.
 Garrett Gilbert set five single-game passing records (total offense (635), plays (81), TDs responsible for (7), completions (45), pass attempts (70)), and Kyle Padron still holds one for passing TDs in a season with 35.

 The 2013 season saw Garrett Gilbert on pace to set numerous records, but the senior QB suffered an injury and missed the final two games of the year.
 Following the season, though, Gilbert was selected by the St. Louis Rams in the NFL Draft.